simrann20/Diabetes-dataset-analysis/README.md

 # Diabetes-dataset-analysis
-This repository contains the analysis of duabetes dataset which is already present in sklearn, using linear regression algorithm which is also implemented in sklearn itself.
+This repository contains the analysis of diabetes dataset which is already present in sklearn, using linear regression algorithm which is also implemented in sklearn itself.